 Sick and diseased trees present a real danger.
 Chances are that the structure of either the branches or the trunk have been compromised, and are no longer able to support themselves.
 A dying tree is a serious threat to its surroundings, as it could fall at any time.

 You’d be fortunate if nobody gets hurt when a dying tree falls.
 If you live in a densely populated neighborhood, the chances of an injury to a person or damage to property increases significantly.
 And if you were to be found to have been negligent, you can be held liable for damages.
 If a person is injured as a result of the tree falling on them, they can sue you for personal injury.
-And while you can hire professionals like the personal injury specialists at the Law Office of Cohen & Jaffe, LLP, it’s better to stay out of trouble.

 How To Know When To Cut or Save A Tree

 It’s important to know the difference between moss and fungi.
 The former is normal, the latter is not.
 When the base of your tree has fungi and mushrooms growing on it, this is often an indication that your tree is decaying from the inside.
 Both fungi and mushrooms bind to the tree because of this internal rotting.

 While this is not exactly a sign that your tree is dying, exposed roots mean that the tree is exposed to weather, animals, and people.
 The roots can be damaged by these factors and this will lead to the death of the tree eventually.
 Exposed roots also mean that the soil in which the tree was planted is not stable.
 This could cause the tree to lean as it grows, or be less secure.